Tools & Workflow

 Grid Feature: The Real Game Changer

 Before Grid, creating a responsive card layout meant nested Auto Layout frames with specific padding and gap values, and even then you couldn't achieve true CSS Grid behavior.
-Now you can design exactly what developers will build, which makes handoffs smoother and prototypes more accurate to the final product.
+Grid makes the Figma model closer to what developers build.
+That is useful.
+But it does not erase the learning curve, and it does not make Figma the best place to test every layout idea.

 Now Possible Without Hacks